montchr/dotfield/README.md

 ### `HodgePodge` aka the "Sacred Chao"

-An early-2014 15-inch MacBook Pro who has seen quite the life.
-Mostly unused for the past several years due to the availability of more portable work laptops.
-It is now living out its life in a declarative retirement home. `nixos-rebuild` is impossibly slow, even with the binary cache and `ryosuke` as build host.
+An early-2014 15-inch MacBook Pro who has seen quite the life. ~Mostly unused for the past several years due to the availability of more portable work laptops.
+It is now living out its life in a declarative retirement home.~

+**Update [2024-01-22]:** This laptop has recently become my primary computer.

+`nixos-rebuild` is impossibly slow, even with the binary cache and `ryosuke` as build host.

 #### Specifications